Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-The proof of the main result in this section (Theorem~\ref{thm:snoeyink}) follows the structure of Theorem \ref{thm:mainthm}, i.e., proof for non-piercing regions.
-Unlike in the non-piercing case however, since the curves are 2-intersecting, no pair of curves form a negative lens in $\tilde{\gamma}$.
-Let $L$ be a minimal lens in a simplest non-sweepable arrangement $\Gamma$ defined by curves $\alpha,\beta\in\Gamma$.
-We split the proof into two cases.
-In the first case, there is a curve $\delta\in\Gamma\setminus\{\alpha,\beta\}$ intersecting $L$.
+The proof of the main result in this section (Theorem~\ref{thm:snoeyink}) follows the structure of Theorem~\ref{thm:mainthm}, i.e., the proof for non-piercing curves.
+Unlike in the non-piercing case however, since the curves pairwise intersect in $0$ or $2$ points, no pair of curves form a negative lens in $\tilde\gamma$.

+Let $\Gamma$ be a set of pseudocircles so that $\AG$ is the simplest non-sweepable arrangement and let $L$ be a minimal digon (lens or lune) in $\tilde\gamma$ defined by curves $\alpha,\beta\in\Gamma$.
+Since $\AG$ is assumed to be non-sweepable, $\gamma \notin \{\alpha, \beta\}$.
+We split the proof into two cases: In the first case, there is a curve $\delta\in\Gamma\,\setminus\,\{\alpha,\beta\}$ intersecting $L$.
 In this case, we show that we can modify the arrangement to obtain a simpler non-sweepable arrangement, thus arriving at a contradiction.
-If no curve in $\Gamma\setminus\{\alpha,\beta\}$ intersects $L$, we split the proof into further sub-cases.
-Since $\Gamma$ was assumed to be a simplest non-sweepable arrangement, bypassing $L$ results in a sweepable arrangement.
-Thus, there is either a digon or a triangle cell created on $\gamma$.
-If the newly created cell is a digon cell on $\gamma$, we show that removing the curve forming the digon cell along with $\gamma$ results in a simpler non-sweepable arrangement.
-If the newly created cell is a triangle cell, we require a more elaborate modification to obtain a simpler non-sweepable arrangement.
-Thus, in all cases, we obtain a contradiction.
+If no curve in $\Gamma\,\setminus\,\{\alpha,\beta\}$ intersects $L$, then we split the proof further into sub-cases: since $\AG$ was assumed to be a simplest non-sweepable arrangement, untangling $L$ results in a sweepable arrangement.
+Thus, there is either a sweepable digon cell or a triangle cell on $\gamma$ (i.e.,not containing $P$).
+If a newly created cell is a sweepable digon cell on $\gamma$, we show that removing the other curve forming the digon cell results in a simpler non-sweepable arrangement.
+If untangling $L$ creates a sweepable triangle cell, we show that a more elaborate modification yields a simpler non-sweepable arrangement.
+Thus, in all cases, we obtain a contradiction, and hence there is always either a sweepable digon cell or a triangle cell on $\gamma$.